Gabriella439/slides/marketing/marketing.md

 This is my one 🔥hot take🔥 for the talk

-I'm confident that most Haskell programmers (yes, you!) don't know how to market Haskell to mainstream programmers
+I'm confident that most Haskell programmers don't know how to market to mainstream programmers

 In fact, I'll wager that they will misunderstand marketing _in general_